 "Really?
 You have no idea where she went?"

-"I heard that she ran into an office building, headed for the basement, changed clothes, and used a little-known passageway between the buildings to get escape.
+"I heard she ran into an office building, headed for the basement, changed clothes, and used a little-known passageway between the buildings to escape.
 They found something interesting in the basement restroom."

 "Yeah?
 What?"

 "Waitress!"
 O'Dell said.
 The waitress came over and asked what they wanted.

-Holding up her smart card, Natalie said: "Give them whatever they want."
+Natalie held up her smart card.

+"Give them whatever they want."

-Low-grade bribery completed, Natalie asked again, "What was in the basement restroom?"
+Low-grade bribery completed, Natalie asked again.

+"What was in the basement restroom?"

 Annabell continued, "They found a flexible plastic sheet with, get this, freckles printed on it.
 They think she changed clothes, put on a wig, and applied freckles to her face."